opixelum/brain-disk-gitbook/docs/ai/nn/known-nn/cnn.md

 - Helps reduce the number of parameters and computational complexity in the network;
 - Common methods are average and max pooling;
-- Creates invariance (recognize an object even after its appearance varies).
+- Creates invariance (recognize an object even after its appearance varies), which destroys small translations.

 ![Example of Average and Max Pooling Methods](../../.gitbook/assets/ai/nn/cnn/pooling.webp)